-Eco-Friendly: Because kitchen cleaning cloths are reusable, they are an eco-friendly alternative to paper towel.
-The man-made fibres are non-toxic and you don’t need chemicals to pick up dust and dirt, and they last a long time through many washes without falling apart and losing their cleaning power.
+Eco-Friendly: Because kitchen cleaning cloths are reusable, they are an eco-friendly alternative to paper towels.
+The man-made fibers are non-toxic and you don’t need chemicals to pick up dust and dirt, and they last a long time through many washes without falling apart and losing their cleaning power.

 Why Use Kitchen Counter Cleaning Cloths

 You can clean your kitchen counters with either cloths or paper towels, but I much prefer to go the reusable cloth route myself.